pnatsi/orthocounts2bin/README.md

 # counts2bin
 A script to get from Orthogroups.GeneCount.tsv to a gene presence/absence binary alignment.
+This aligment can be used to construct phylogenies based on gene content.
 <br>
 <br>
 <br>